Tomash667/carpg/doc/script.md

 * const string name
 * const bool female - used in polish language to determine correct spelling of some gender specific words.

+Methods:

+* UnitData@ GetLeader(int level) - get group leader that is closest to selected level.

 Static properties: